Last Updated on

-Cool summer nights and snowy winter days are not typically associated with Arizona, yet that’s just what you’ll find in the beautiful city of Flagstaff.
-The pine mountains, Native American ruins, and volcanic landscapes surprise and delight visitors of all ages.
-Discover why Flagstaff is a favorite retreat of Arizonans, and find fun things to do in Flagstaff with Kids.
+Cool summer nights and snowy winter days are not typically associated with Arizona, yet that’s just what you’ll find in the beautiful city of Flagstaff, Arizona.
+The pine mountains, Native American ruins, and volcanic lava flows surprise and delight visitors of all ages.
+Discover why Flagstaff is a favorite retreat of Arizonans, and find fun things to do in Flagstaff with kids.

 We’re an affiliate of Booking.com.
 When you book through us, you still get their lowest price guarantee and we get a few dollars.
 Thanks for helping to keep Trekaroo free.

-At Sunset Crater Volcano National Monument, families walk through black lava fields beneath a dormant volcanic crater.
-Pick up a Junior Ranger packet and trail guide from the visitors center before heading out to the trails.
-The visitors center is full of fun and interactive exhibits as well, so plan to spend some time there.
+- At Sunset Crater Volcano National Monument, families walk through black lava fields beneath a dormant volcanic crater.
+Pick up a Junior Ranger packet and trail guide from the visitor center before heading out to the trails.
+The visitor center is full of family-friendly exhibits as well, so plan to spend some time there.

 Native American Ruins

-Flagstaff is home to amazing cliff dwellings at Walnut Canyon National Monument.
-The hike down from the visitors center (don’t forget to grab that Junior Ranger packet!) to the cliff dwellings contains a daunting amount of steps but is well worth it.
+- Flagstaff is home to amazing cliff dwellings at Walnut Canyon National Monument.
+The hike down from the visitors center (don’t forget to grab that Junior Ranger packet!) to the cliff dwellings contains a daunting amount of steps, but is well worth it.
 Along the trail, you can pop inside the 900-year-old structures and imagine what life was like for the Native American’s who lived there.
-There are some drop-offs but if you have a good child to adult ratio, it’s not too bad.
-If you can’t make it down the stairs, you can still enjoy the breathtaking canyon scenery and view the cliff dwellings from above.

 Historic Things to do in Flagstaff

-Explore the history of Flagstaff by visiting the Pioneer Museum, housed in the 1908 hospital building.
-Children will enjoy the outside exhibits, including a train they can climb on and antique cars and farm equipment.
+- Explore the history of Flagstaff by visiting the Pioneer Museum, housed in the 1908 hospital building.
+Kid-friendly outdoor exhibits including a train they can climb on and antique cars and farm equipment.
 There is also a kids room with dress-ups and touchable artifacts.

-If you are lucky enough to be in Flagstaff for the holiday season, plan ahead and buy tickets for the North Pole Experience.
+- If you are lucky enough to visit Flagstaff for the holiday season, plan ahead and buy tickets for the North Pole Experience.
 From the Little America Hotel you will be magically shuttled to Santa’s workshop for an exclusive tour lead by elves and ending with a private visit with Santa himself.

 Where to Stay

-There are some great hotel options for families staying in Flagstaff.
+- Flagstaff, AZ is home to some amazing family-friendly hotels.
 Check out Embassy Suites Flagstaff for their all-suite rooms and awesome made-to-order breakfasts.

-My family of seven has always been comfortable in the spacious rooms at Springhill Suites, and the kids love the fresh waffle bar at the free buffet breakfast.
+- The spacious rooms at Springhill Suites provide lots of room to relax.
+And the kids love the fresh waffle bar at the free buffet breakfast.

-If you are visiting in the winter, you’ll want to stay at the Little America Hotel.
+- If you are visiting in the winter, you’ll want to stay at the Little America Hotel in Flagstaff.
 As the portal for the North Pole Experience, the hotel is decorated with twinkling lights and filled with elves.
-It is also located in the middle of a ponderosa pine forest so there is lots of wilderness to explore right outside your door.
+It is also located in the middle of a Ponderosa pine forest so there is lots of wilderness to explore right outside your door.